-I love fruit.
-In the summer, it’s my favorite afternoon snack, and I probably eat way more in one sitting than the average Jo.
+My family loves fruit.
+In the summer, it’s our favorite afternoon snack, and I personally probably eat way more in one sitting than the average Jo.
 Something about cold, juicy strawberries, kiwi, and orange slices feels like the perfect way to quench my thirst, satisfy my “snackiness,” and hold me over until dinner.
 In fact, all the fresh, ripe fruit options are one of my favorite things about summer!

 In today’s day and age, fruit has a bad reputation: “It’s high in sugar,” people say, “and carbs are bad.”
 I find that people especially hold this viewpoint with fruit juices, which seem to have found a place high up on the “do not consume” list, along with soda and chocolate milk.

 Sugar, sugar, sugar.
 Everyone’s afraid of it, these days.

 A few weeks ago I did a demonstration with my health center about kale smoothies.
 The ingredients I used were kale, chia seeds, frozen peaches, and orange juice.
 One audience member asked a great question, which I think speaks to a common concern on the minds of many: “Doesn’t orange juice have a lot of sugar?
 Does using something so unhealthy kind of cancel out the kale?”

 The short answer is “No Way!”
 But I also want to share a little more in defense of fruit, and the lowly glass of innocent orange juice.